7 marketing tips to bring your restaurant into the 21st century

-Two: Use Instagram
+2. Use Instagram

 Instagram is one of the most easy-to-use and powerful tools restaurant and café owners can use to attract consumers.
 Start by creating your own account and posting photos of the food.
 You may even want to repost photos from other users that align with your own brand – for example, a quote about going for brunch on Sundays would be perfect for a restaurant that specialises in breakfast food.
 Put your social media details on your business card and menus, that way people can tag your account when they post a photo eating there.
 If your photos are aesthetically pleasing and the food looks delicious, people will begin reposting or making note of your restaurant name.
 Be sure to get involved by reposting photos your restaurant has been tagged in and interacting with those who have visited recently.

 Formerly known as Urban Spoon, Zomato is a website/app that allows users to search for restaurants in their area based on cuisine, type of meal, cost and even specific menu items.
-It’s easy to sign up and ESSENTIAL for effortless marketing and exposure.
+It’s easy to sign up, and essential for effortless marketing and exposure.
 Upload your address, contact number, website, opening hours, menu and short description.
 Before you know it, visitors to your restaurant will begin posting photos, giving ratings and writing reviews.
 The more people that rate their experience positively and share it online, the more Zomato users will be exposed to your restaurant when they search or visit the home page.

-Four: Enlist food bloggers
+4. Enlist food bloggers

 With the rise of the Internet came the rise of the blogger, and the influence they can have on their followers is unquestionable.
 Encourage popular food bloggers to visit your restaurant.
 Some may be lured by a free meal, while others (usually those with extremely large followings) may require other incentives.
 If they’re impressed and write a good post about your food, you’re sure to have more customers in the door.
 Some great examples are Instagram bloggers @breakfastinmelbourne and @thehamburgler.

 Using search engine optimisation techniques will improve the visibility of your website in search engines.
 For example, on Google there are many ways to optimise your website.
-Regularly publish relevant content, use metadata (information about the contents of your page), include lots of links and ensure your site loads quickly.
+Regularly publish relevant content, use meta data (information about the contents of your page), include lots of links and ensure your site loads quickly.
 You can learn about SEO techniques by researching on the Internet, taking a short course or attending a workshop.
-If your business is large (perhaps you have expanded into a restaurant chain) then it may be worth hiring a marketing expert to work on your SEO and other activities.
+If your business is large (perhaps you have expanded into a restaurant chain), then it may be worth hiring a marketing expert to work on your SEO and other activities.

-Six: Create a customer loyalty program
+6. Create a customer loyalty program

 Customer loyalty programs provide many marketing benefits.
-It’s hard to find new customers, so why not encourage the ones you already have to dine with you more often!
+It’s hard to find new customers, so why not encourage the ones you already have to dine with you more often.
 Ask your regulars to sign up to an email marketing list and send them special offers.
-Provide “member only” incentives like a free dessert or a mid-week special.
+Provide member-only incentives, like a free dessert or a mid-week special.
 You may choose to invent your own loyalty program, or connect your store to a program that is already run at various shops.

-Seven: Run a contest online
+7. Run a contest online

 Attracting customers is all about creating incentives.
 Running a competition will give consumers an out-of-the-ordinary reason to visit your restaurant.
 Hit two birds with one stone and make it an Instagram competition.
 For example, many brands run competitions that involve people reposting a particular image with a particular hashtags.
 A winner is then randomly chosen.
 Alternatively, you could award a prize to the best photo taken of food at your restaurant OR have a specific food challenge for customers to compete in, such as “Finish our GIANT big breakfast in half an hour and you’ll eat your next meal free, plus win a $100 Westfield Gift Voucher”.
 If the competition is fun and worthwhile, customers will spread the word to others.
 Permanent “challenges” will likely bring a slow, steady flow of customers, whereas one time offers will boost your sales and exposure during the time it is running.
 The choice is yours!